Illegal immigrant caravan organizers vow to outlast U.S. government in border standoff

 The illegal immigrant caravan has turned into a real standoff in Mexico.

-The U.S. government says it’s all full-up at the San Ysidro port of entry and can’t process the caravan participants who are demanding asylum.
+The U.S. government says it’s all full-up at the San Ysidro port of entry and can’t process the caravan participants.
 They’ll have to wait their turn — or give up and remain in Mexico, or head home to Central America.

 Caravan organizers, though, vow to outlast the U.S. government.
 They say they’re stunned American officials weren’t prepared to handle them, given that the caravan has made front paged news for more than a month.
 But if it takes waiting in order to get in the asylum line, that’s what the caravan’s participants will do.